Game-Dev2233/CNC/Readme.md

 - Arduino board
 - 65C02 microprocessor (optional for extra error checking)
 - Motors and a knife for the cutting (optional when just doing error checking)
-- OpenCV for the raspberry pi
-- Arduino IDE for code development (or visual studio code and arduino CLI tools)
+- Arduino IDE for code development (or your code editor of choice combined with the arduino CLI tools)
 ## Installation
 1. Clone the repository to your Raspberry Pi: